Wilson-Barbosa/my-page/README.md

 3. Open a browser and go to `localhost:4000/`.
 If everything worked the files should be served properly.

-4. Stop and remove the the container using `-f` flag:
+4. Stop and remove the running container using `-f` flag:

 ```bash
 sudo docker rm -f production